-Let's look at a specific use case, canary deployments.
+So let us look at a specific use case, canary deployments.
 What if we want to weight and slowly bleed traffic over to a new pingv2 application?
-Consider the following diagram.
+Considering the following diagram.

-For use cases that are more advanced than what the Ingress API supports natively, Contour provides the IngressRoute CRD.
+For use cases that are more advanced than what the Ingress API supports natively, Contour introduces the IngressRoute custom resource definition (CRD).
 Contour can read Ingress and/or IngressRoutes set within a cluster.
 When more advanced use cases such as the canary deployment described above are presented, the IngressRoute can be easily leveraged.
 An example of this weighting is as follows.

 See the IngressRoute documentation for details on all the capabilities.

 Clusters supporting multiple teams have unique ingress challenges.
 Like many parts of Kubernetes, once a cluster is in use by more than one team, handling the multi-tenant needs or isolation becomes challenging.
-In Kubernetes, we often scope teams' resources by namespace.
-Many clusters are setup to offer a shared-ingress layer.
-Meaning, a set of load balancers and controllers run inside the cluster offering layer 7 routing to different teams' workloads.
+In Kubernetes, we often scope team’s resources by namespace.
+Often clusters are setup to offer a shared-ingress layer.
+Meaning a set of load balancers and controllers run inside the cluster offering layer 7 routing to different team’s workloads.
 Consider the following running in a cluster.

 host value highlighted in yellow in the